Nucleus modules have a Viewer view and a Settings view. Control panel extensions have a Settings view only.

 prefix represents the currently executing view path, and~#

-represents the root path for the currently executing extension (/extensions/your-extension
+represents the root path for the currently executing extension (/Extensions/your-extension-folder

 ).

-are copied to the header of the modal dialog which
+are automatically copied to the header of the modal

 <h1 class="nucleus-modal-caption">Documents Settings</h1>